-The last time MLB’s MVPs missed the playoffs was 1987.
+Analysis | The last time MLB’s MVPs missed the playoffs was 1987.
 It could happen again this year.

 The National League MVP race is more crowded, though none of the top three candidates — Bryce Harper, Fernando Tatis Jr. and Juan Soto — will play in the postseason.

-Harper, who leads the NL in slugging percentage and on-base-plus-slugging percentage, helped keep the Phillies in contention for the NL East title until the season’s final week, but Philadelphia ultimately fell short.
-Behind Tatis, who leads the NL in home runs, the San Diego Padres were in playoff position as recently as late August before completely falling apart in September.
+Harper, who leads the NL in on-base-plus-slugging percentage, helped keep the Phillies in contention for the NL East title until the season’s final week, but Philadelphia ultimately fell short.
+Behind Tatis, who leads the NL in home runs and slugging percentage, the San Diego Padres were in playoff position as recently as late August before completely falling apart in September.
 Soto has been on a historic tear since the all-star break and leads the league in on-base percentage by a wide margin, but the Washington Nationals will finish no better than fourth in the NL East after dealing Trea Turner and Max Scherzer as part of their fire sale at the trade deadline.

 In its instructions to the writers tasked with voting for baseball’s annual awards, which they are required to do before the playoffs begin, the Baseball Writers’ Association of America leaves the debate about what is meant by the term “most valuable” open to interpretation.